CirclesUBI/domain-model/README.md

 ○	Through uPort, a decentralized identity provider implemented on the Ethereum blockchain.

 ●	Each user is an account holder, owning an account with zero or more currency balances.
-This also allows to create offers.

 ●	Each user is an issuer of their own (user) currency.
 This does not mean they can mint their own currency at will.
 Instead, a new amount of their currency is minted by the system at regular intervals, and added to the issuer’s account (= UBI).
 Organisation